Yeshoa/FFC-Official-Website/README.md

   A page with all the achievements of the FFC.
 Organized by Category->Subcategory.
 Should show:
   - Owners
   - Not unlocked achievements should not be showed, instead, a mystery card
+* **Change "join us" button in the main hero**
+  It should link to somewhere presentating the whole thing, or something like that.
+* **Change the "FC24 all goals" hero**
+  There should be a different hero more intuitive.
+* **Add stadiums to all matches possible, and show them in match cards**
 ---

 ## 🎨 Nice to Have (Low Priority)